 Reporting a Violation of this Policy

-Reports of a violation of this policy should be submitted verbally or in writing and can be made to anyone in a managerial position, e.g. Chair, Deans, Division Director, Director, or Vice President, or specifically to one of the University officers listed above.
+Reports of a violation of this policy should be submitted verbally or in writing and can be made to anyone in a managerial position, e.g. Chair, Deans, Department Chair, Director, or Vice President, or specifically to one of the University officers listed.

 Investigation of Complaints